-• The mathematical methods required for multiscale modelling are rapidly developing.
+The mathematical methods required for multiscale modelling are rapidly developing.
 These include such topics as multiresolution analysis, high-dimensional computation, domain decomposition, turbulence, level sets, and discrete mathematics.
-These topics need to be explored from the point of view of application to various materials-science problems, ranging from differential equations to stochastic simulation.
+These topics need to be explored ics far from the ground state, with all the decay and dissipation channels properly included.
+Non-equilibrium thermodynamics and statistical physics are also highly relevant for the longer length and time scales and need to be robustly integrated into computational platforms.

-1. European Computational Science Forum: The LINCEI Initiative: From Computers to Scientific Excellence, European Science Foundation 2009.
+^{1.} European Computational Science Forum: The LINCEI Initiative: From Computers to Scientific Excellence, European Science Foundation 2009.